 Apsara: (Skt.) an Apsara is a class of minor female heavenly beings commonly portrayed as decorative elements in art, often depicted as flying in the sky.

-Arhat (Elder) (Sanskrit: sthavira.
-Tibetan: ne tan): Buddhist saints representing the earliest followers of the Buddha, always found in a group of sixteen, they are often painted on cloth, murals, and constructed of metal, stone and wood.
-In China they are called lohan and are commonly referred to as a group of eighteen or five hundred.
+Arhat (Sanskrit: arhat, arahant): meaning a 'worthy one.'
+In the Tibetan language the word used is 'netan' which is a translation of the Sanskrit work 'sthavira' meaning 'elder' (Sanskrit: sthavira.
+Tibetan: ne tan): Buddhist saints representing the earliest followers of the Buddha, always found in a group of sixteen in Himalayan art.
+They are often painted on cloth, murals, and constructed of metal, stone and wood.
+In China the arhats, or elders, are called lohan and are commonly numbered as a group of eighteen or five hundred.

 Atelier: the workplace of a particular artist, and more commonly thought of as a school when including the artist's students.